Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.createcollector.md

     description: |
       The filename to use.
 You can expand environment variables as well as the following %FQDN% and %TIMESTAMP%.

+  - name: opt_collector_filename
+    type: string
+    description: |
+      If used, this option overrides the default filename of the collector being built.

   - name: opt_cpu_limit
     default: "0"